-What Happens When You Marry Your Homie | Why Couples that laugh together last together
+What Happens When You Marry Your Homie | Why couples that laugh together last together

 Everyone has opinions about what makes a marriage work.
 Date nights.
 Love languages.
 Never go to bed angry.
 Most of it sounds great on a podcast, until you try to live it.
 When Jevin and L. Marie Smith sat down with me for the Shaping Freedom podcast, they brought 21 years of marriage, four children, a family brand built on humor and honesty, and a willingness to say the things most couples keep to themselves.